Open Air Burning restrictions may vary based on your property

 When burning off make sure it is for fuel reduction purposes, that you have adequate water available, check weather conditions prior to lighting a fire, do not leave the fire unattended and take care.

-To obtain a permit to burn off contact Regulatory Services 9433 3111
+To obtain a permit to burn off contact the Community Safety Department 9433 3111

 Always register your burn off with Emergency Services Telecommunications Authority 1800 668 511